ioanc/wsl2-k3s-multinode/README.md

 ## Do To
-  still looking for a way to get the rootfs of an image , without the need to have a Linux  /Windows computer that is running docker
+  still looking for a way to get the rootfs of an image , without the need to have a Linux  /Windows computer that is running docker point 3.6 - still need to find a way to pus a guid to /etc/machine-id , in a one-liner